-Christ entering this world as the child of Mary brought a glimpse of what is to come in the End because of the resurrection.
+Christ entering this world as the child of Mary ushered in a glimpse of what is to come in the End because of His death and resurrection.
 Jesus is the first to rise from the dead and never die again.
 The beginning that Christ brings, as He is born into this world, is the joy and hope of the resurrection.
 The beginning is all about the End.